AvoscanEmile/FrontEndMentor-Second-Project/README.md

-# FrontEndMentor-Second-Project
+# Stats preview card component
 - **This is my second Front-End Mentor project.
-If you want to see it live you can do it here: https://avoscanemile.github.io/FrontEndMentor-Second-Project/**
+If you want to see it live you can do it here: https://avoscanemile.github.io/Stats-preview-card-component/**

 - **You can see the desktop and the mobile design on the /design folder of this project.**